 There are normally 3 one-week sessions offered each summer.
 The program is held from 8:00 am – 4:00 pm, Monday through Thursday and 8:00 am - 3:00 pm Fridays on Pax River Naval Air Station.

 For information, contact the NAWCAD Education Outreach Office at 301-342-2787

 High School Engineering

 This 2-year program prepares students for entry into a two or four-year college engineering program.
 Students will learn the fundamental principles and applications of a wide variety of engineering fields.

 Offered by the College of Southern Maryland, this week-long program is designed to increase awareness and familiarize high school girls with career opportunities in the field of engineering.
 The goal of the program is to stomp out negative stereotypes commonly associated with women’s ability to pursue careers in math and science related fields.

-The Southern Maryland Mechanical Engineering Program provides students with an opportunity to earn a degree in Mechanical Engineering from the University of Maryland while attending classes in the local area.
-Through the collaborative efforts of College of Southern Maryland (CSM), University of Maryland Clark School of Engineering, and Naval Air Warfare Center Aircraft Division (NAWCAD), students are able to take advantage of accredited ME courses close to home.
+The Southern Maryland Engineering Program provides students with an opportunity to earn a degree in Electrical or Mechanical Engineering from the University of Maryland while attending classes in the local area.
+Through the collaborative efforts of College of Southern Maryland (CSM), University of Maryland Clark School of Engineering, and Naval Air Warfare Center Aircraft Division (NAWCAD), students are able to take advantage of accredited EE and ME courses close to home.